 Assisted affordable housing developer, St. John Community Development Corporation and the CDP Companies, in the closing of the development and financing for St. John Plaza, a 90-unit apartment complex in Overtown, Miami.
 The project was financed through multiple sources, including bonds issued by the Southeast Overtown/Park West Community Redevelopment Agency (CRA) and the Housing Finance Authority of Miami-Dade County.

-NOW Diagnostics, Inc. is a rapid assay medical diagnostics company, with products that use a drop of blood to test for a variety of conditions, illnesses and diseases and that achieve results in a matter of minutes, eliminating the need to send tests to off-site laboratories.
+Our client is a rapid assay medical diagnostics company, with products that use a drop of blood to test for a variety of conditions, illnesses and diseases and that achieve results in a matter of minutes, eliminating the need to send tests to off-site laboratories.

 Goodwill facility to provide jobs for individuals with disabilities